Preposition – “Without”

 They reckoned without the possibility of bad weather on their camping trip.

-The team reckoned without the opponent’s strong defense during the game.
+The team reckoned without the opponent’s strong defence during the game.

 Live Without: This phrasal verb means to exist or continue one’s life without a particular thing or person.